Search

 1. Open http://localhost:5173/ in your browser.

-2. A fully functional CE.SDK editor should load on the page.
+2. A fully functional CE.SDK editor should load on the page where you integrated it.

 Troubleshooting & Common Errors#